Camber-Cyber-Division/echo-server/README.md

 License
 -------

-This file is part of Shortest-Path-Server.
+This file is part of Echo-Server.

 Copyright (c) 2013 __your-name-here__

-Shortest-Path-Server is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Echo-Server is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-Shortest-Path-Server is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+Echo-Server is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with Shortest-Path-Server.
+You should have received a copy of the GNU General Public License along with Echo-Server.
 If not, see <http://www.gnu.org/licenses/>.